 Two Recent Price Quotes

-Here’s how I handled things twice last month in situations where my asking price was higher than what they had to pay.
+Here’s how I handled things earlier this year in two situations where my asking price was higher than what they had to pay.

 In both cases, I stuck to my price.

 Of course this doesn’t always work out, but I wanted to give you some first-hand inspiration – and perhaps a bit of courage – to try this approach next time the situation is right.

 You Can Stick To Your Price

 and still get booked!

 In both cases, the venues were hosting a series of performances (one for adults on a historical topic, the other for children at a library) and they had a maximum dollar amount per week to spend on artists.